James Lileks

 James Lileks is an American journalist, columnist, author, and blogger living in Minneapolis, Minnesota.
 He is the creator of The Gallery of Regrettable Foods website.

 Career

 Columnist

 Lileks began his writing career as a columnist for the Minnesota Daily while he was a student at the University of Minnesota.
 After college, he wrote for City Pages, a Twin Cities alternative tabloid.
 He served as a general columnist for City Pages until 1988, when he was hired as a columnist for the St. Paul Pioneer Press.
 This led to a columnist job with Newhouse News Service and thence The Washington Post for a period in the early 1990s.
 In the mid-1990s, Lileks returned to the Twin Cities for a job with the Star Tribune, retaining his Newhouse column until late 2006.
 The Star Tribune discontinued Lileks's column in 2007, eventually naming him editor of the now defunct community website buzz.mn.
+Lileks' final column for the Star Tribune was on August 12, 2024.
+He retired from the newspaper in 2025.

 Lileks also writes a regular column (Athwart) for National Review.

-Lileks is currently a columnist for the StarTribue (his column at StarTribune).